 For the latest information, please visit the Government of Canada’s website: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html.

 Should I avoid travel to affected regions?

-For RTIP/ARM members: If you book a trip to a location with a Level 3 travel advisory, you cannot claim trip cancellation or trip interruption.
+For RTIP/ARM members: If you book a trip to a location with a Level 3 (or higher) travel advisory, you cannot claim trip cancellation or trip interruption.
 Please review your benefits booklet for a list of reasons that can be claimed under trip cancellation or trip interruption.

 What happens if I get sick while travelling abroad?